-Central Kentucky Community Theatre was started in 2006 to provide opportunities to the citizens and youth of Springfield and surrounding counties to experience and participate in live theatrical arts.
-After 10 years of producing shows and educating students Central Kentucky Community Theatre has entered into a unique partnership with the City of Springfield in an effort to to expand it's outreach and raise the quality of it's productions and education initiatives.
+Central KY Theatre is located in beautiful Springfield, KY, and performs at the historic Springfield Opera House originally built in 1900.
+"Central Kentucky Community Theatre" was started in 2006 to provide opportunities to the citizens and youth of Springfield and surrounding counties to experience and participate in live theatrical arts.
+After 10 years of producing shows and educating students, Central Kentucky Theatre has entered into a unique partnership with the City of Springfield in an effort to bring quality, artistic, theatre to our community.

 Teresa Tedder, Mid-Kentucky Arts Director